Enjoy energy efficient, low carbon living

 We’ve all seen how quickly energy prices can rise but you can protect yourself from high energy bills with an energy efficient Keepmoat home.
 While energy prices have begun to come down, new build homes are still saving homeowners thousands of pounds each year.
 This is not only good news for your carbon footprint, its great for your pocket too.

-Our very latest homes are being built to the newest energy efficiency regulations (Part L) and use 69% less energy than an average older property.
-Meaning your energy bills are reduced too.
-At the current energy prices, that’s a saving of over £2,000 a year.*
+Our very latest homes are being built to the newest energy efficiency regulations (Part L) and use up to 69% less energy than an average older property.
+Meaning your energy bills could be reduced too.

-Save over £2,000 a year on your energy bills
+Save up to 69% a year on your energy usage

-On average, today’s latest new homes cost £2,036.32 less to heat, light and generate hot water.
-Saving 14,545kwh of energy a year and cutting carbon and equivalent emissions by 2.62 tonnes.
-That’s 72% less carbon emissions than an older home of an equivalent size - saving 69% on energy costs*.
+On average, today’s latest new homes cost less to heat, light and generate hot water.
+Saving 14,545kwh of energy a year and cutting carbon and equivalent emissions by up to 2.62 tonnes.
+That’s up to 72% less carbon emissions than an older home of an equivalent size - saving you up to 69% on energy usage*.

 New homes have an EPC of B or better